A Fairly Odd Movie: Grow Up, Timmy Turner!: Plot

-Meanwhile, Timmy's schoolteacher, Denzel Crocker, teams up with an oil tycoon by the name of Hugh Magnate in order to kidnap Timmy's fairies and use their magic for their own purposes.
+Meanwhile, Timmy's fairy-obsessed schoolteacher Denzel Crocker teams up with oil tycoon Hugh J. Magnate, Jr., to kidnap Timmy's fairies and use their magic for their own gain.
 Magnate deceives and kidnaps Tootie while Crocker captures Cosmo, Wanda and Poof, imprisoning them in a device programmed to use their magic to grant anybody's wishes.
 However, Magnate betrays Crocker, wishes he falls into a bottomless ballpit, and tortures the fairies by adjusting the wish-granting machine to electrocute them each time a wish is made.
-Timmy comes to the rescue of both the fairies and Tootie and battles with both his enemy and a toy robot that Magnate brought to life with the fairies' magic.
-Timmy successfully frees everyone but is forced to give up his fairies, who vanish the moment he kisses Tootie.
+Timmy tracks down Magnate at his headquarters, which resembles a children's entertainment center, to rescue his fairies and Tootie.
+He battles both Magnate, who apparently had a troubled relationship with his father and suffers from his own maturity issues, and a toy robot brought to life with the fairies' magic.
+Timmy saves his fairies from being destroyed by Magnate as he tells Tootie he loves her and kisses her, but in doing so, loses ownership of his fairies, who disappear out of containment.
+Magnate childishly laments losing his source of magic before his secretary Janice inadvertently incapacitates him.

-Although Timmy is saddened deeply by the departure of Cosmo, Wanda, and Poof, he is happy to be free to finally pursue more mature endeavors, as he had longed to do.
-However, he learns from Jorgen that because of his courage, a new law was passed in Fairy World that will now permit him to keep his fairy godparents as long as he makes unselfish wishes.
-Tootie and Timmy then plan to start a charity organization in which they will make wishes that will mend all of the world's problems or travesties, flying away in a magical van, which turns around and flies towards the camera (in a direct parody of Back to the Future).
-Magnate is sent to a mental hospital after claiming that fairies exist, and his secretary becomes CEO of the company, turning it into an environmentally-friendly enterprise.
-The film ends with Crocker finally falling out of the ball pit, landing in front of the Turners' house, and walking away, foreshadowing his return in A Fairly Odd Christmas.
+Although Timmy is saddened by Cosmo, Wanda, and Poof's departure, he is happy to be free to finally pursue more mature endeavors, as he had longed to do.
+Jorgen returns to inform Timmy that, because of his courage, a new law was passed in Fairy World that will now permit him to keep his fairy godparents as long as he only makes unselfish wishes to help others.
+Tootie, Timmy, and his fairies form a charity organization to grant wishes that will mend all of the world's problems or travesties, flying away in a magical van, which turns around in midair and flies towards the camera.
+Magnate is sent to a mental hospital after claiming that fairies exist, and Janice becomes the new CEO of the company, turning it into an environmentally-friendly enterprise.
+Crocker finally falls out of the ball pit onto the Turners' front lawn, where Mr. and Mrs. Turner are "vacationing" to celebrate Timmy moving out, and frustratedly walks away.